OpenAtomFoundation/TobudOS/README_en.md

 The fault scene information is automatically uploaded to the cloud platform, which is convenient for developers to debug and analyze.

-## 3、TencentOS tiny and partners are committed to building the IoT ecosystem
+## 3, TencentOS tiny and partners are committed to building the IoT ecosystem

 ![](./doc/image/introduction/Partners_en.png)